drk1wi/portspoof/README.md

 * TODO - What I am planning to implement in the upcoming versions
 * FAQ - Bug reporting and frequently asked questions

-###Project Support

-If you like the soft a beer would be much appreciated ;)

-DogeCoin: DQiFbhbXDQ1VWR5qUPi8f6ECdn1Do45LuB
-BitCoin:  17gfBSbWeREEkyyA8F6V7v5ruFksxqnhBD
-LiteCoin: LPWMSPQv6J9zYQ7jRq7ZPv21TsoMHMnKKR